timacdonald/log-fake/readme.md

 Log::assertChannelIsCurrentlyForgotten('single'); // ❌
 ```

-In the following test, the channel is forgotten, but is then created again - thus it is not _currently_ forgotten.
+In the following test, the channel is forgotten but is then re-created - thus it is not _currently_ forgotten.

 ```php
 /*